 Established in 1986 in Ho Chi Minh City, Hy Vong is a privately run school that provides much needed learning opportunities for children with hearing impairment.
 The founding force behind the school is Mrs Ngoi, a former Catholic nun who took on lay status so she could carry out her life’s mission unimpeded by the government’s repression of the catholic community.
 Since then she has dedicated her time, energy and money to improving the life chances of hearing impaired children.
 Mrs Ngoi worked for six years at the Lay Thieu school 30 km south of Saigon before starting up her own teaching facility at Hy Vong, in premises provided free of charge by Notre Dame Cathedral.

 Hy Vong school provides cultural and vocational education to 108 children from kindergarten to high school age, equipping them with the abilities, confidence and self esteem to play a positive and productive role in society.

 The school intervenes among families at the earliest opportunity, training parents to understand and cope with their child’s impairment and to interact with them in a way that encourages their abilities.
 Pupils are taught sign language, helped to improve their listening and speaking skills and given a general education in line with a national program.

 Fees at Hy Vong school are kept to a minimum – around VND 550 000 (US$ 27.5) per month plus VND 15,000 (US$ 0.6) for every meal – but 18 of the 108 pupils among cannot afford to pay and are sponsored by the school.
 You can help secure a positive future for these children by sponsoring the studies that will make an invaluable difference to their lives.
 This is a very small organisation and they can’t receive direct donation as they do not have a dedicated website.
 If you wish to donate please contact us.

 - US$ 24 One uniform

-US$ 27 Sponsorship of a child for one month
+- US$ 27 Sponsorship of a child for one month

-US$ 125 Monthly salary for pre school educator
+- US$ 125 Monthly salary for pre school educator

-US$ 157 Lunch meals for one year for one child
+- US$ 157 Lunch meals for one year for one child

-US$ 215 Monthly salary of a specialist educator for deaf children
+- US$ 215 Monthly salary of a specialist educator for deaf children

-US$ 288 Sponsorship of a child for one year
+- US$ 288 Sponsorship of a child for one year

-US$ 2 250 Annual salary for a graphic art teacher
+- US$ 2 250 Annual salary for a graphic art teacher

-US$ 2 600 Annual salary for a specialist educator for deaf children or IT teacher
+- US$ 2 600 Annual salary for a specialist educator for deaf children or IT teacher